C-Loftus/talon-ai-tools/readme.md

 ## Pricing

 The OpenAI API that is used in this repo, through which you make queries to GPT 3.5 (the model used for ChatGPT), is not free.
-However it is extremely cheap and unless you are frequently processing large amounts of text, it will likely cost less than a $1/month.
-Most months I have spent less than $0.50 USD
+However it is extremely cheap and unless you are frequently processing large amounts of text, it will likely cost less than $1 per month.
+Most months I have spent less than $0.50

 ## TODO